dakountche/RoCaWeb/README.md

 These algorithms are implemented  in Java when a suitable version from a library is not used.
+Also, for each algorithm a validation version needs to be implemented in Lua for ModSecurity.
+This allows to extend ModSecurity to support other types of rules than the regular expression.

 ## Web User Interface
-RoCaWeb offers a user interface developed using the Play Framework.
+RoCaWeb offers a user interface developed using the [Play Framework](https://www.playframework.com/).
 It allows the configuration of all the learning process and also the state of the rules.

 ### Generating firewall rules with Webui